microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 1. To deploy the app:

     - **LocalGit**: Commit your changes to your local repository, then right-click the App Service again, select **Deploy to Web App**, and select the project folder when prompted.
-(You can also select use the deploy button at the top of the explorer, then select the App Service from the subsequent prompt.)
+(You can also select use the deploy button at the top of the explorer.)

         ![Deploy to Web App command on an App Service in the App Service explorer](images/deploy-azure/deploy-to-web-app-command.png)